djeada/Frontend-Notes/notes/02_css.md

 }
 ```

-- **Selectors**: They specify which HTML elements will be affected by the style rules.
+- CSS selectors **identify** which HTML elements are targeted by the style rules, allowing specific elements to be styled according to the defined criteria.
-- **Properties and Values**: Within the declaration block, properties define what aspect of the element should be styled, and values determine how they should be styled.
+- Inside the declaration block, **properties** indicate what aspect of the element will be styled, while **values** specify how the styling should be applied, defining the visual characteristics of the selected elements.

-### Different Types of CSS Selectors
+#### Different Types of CSS Selectors

 There's a plethora of selectors in CSS, each serving a distinct purpose.
 Here are some of the fundamental selectors: